 I didn’t find healing.
 Healing found me.

-Tam has recently released a book about her experiences called And Now I Choose.
-Check it out on the left-hand side of the page.
+Tam has written a book about her experiences called And Now I Choose.